brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - **Red Hat Java 8** has the Shenandoah garbage collector.
 Its gated behind a free email signup: https://developers.redhat.com/products/openjdk/download

-- **IBM's OpenJ9** is... *much* slower in Minecraft, and uses totally different flags than any other Java build.
+- **IBM's OpenJ9** is... *much* slower in Minecraft, and uses totally different flags than any other Java build, but it does consume less memory than OpenJDK-based runtimes.
 See [FAQ](#FAQ).

-If you dont know what to pick on Windows or OSX, I recommend Graal EE (see below) or the latest Adoptium JRE: https://adoptium.net/
+If you dont know what to pick, I recommend Graal EE (see below) or the latest Adoptium JRE: https://adoptium.net/

 Base Java Flags
 ======